Dorothe Engelbretsdatter: Career

 The fortunate poet was invited to Denmark, and on her arrival at Copenhagen was presented at court.
 She was also introduced to Thomas Hansen Kingo, the father of Danish poetry.
 The two greeted one another with improvised couplets, which have been preserved and of which Engelbretsdatter's reply "is incomparably the neater".
-King Christian V of Denmark granted her full tax freedom for life.
+King Christian V of Denmark-Norway granted her full tax freedom for life.
 Her Taare-Offer (1685) was dedicated to Queen Charlotte Amalia, the wife of King Christian V.